 What Is It?

-In this case, this programmatic agreement (PA) defines how the Virginia Department of Transportation (VDOT) consults with other parties concerning the potential effects on historic properties of federally-funded or licensed transportation projects in the commonwealth for compliance with Section 106 of the National Historic Preservation Act of 1966, and its regulation, 36 CFR 800.
+This PA defines how the Virginia Department of Transportation (VDOT) consults with other parties concerning the potential effects on historic properties of federally-funded or licensed transportation projects in the commonwealth for compliance with Section 106 of the National Historic Preservation Act of 1966, and its regulation, 36 CFR 800.

-The most notable features of this PA include:
+The most notable features of this PA:

 - The ability of VDOT to act as the federal agency in certain aspects of Section 106 consultation

 - The ability of federally-recognized Indian tribes to enter into separate agreements with the signatory agencies reflecting their interests in the commonwealth’s transportation program

 - Procedures to expedite the consultation process for minor projects not affecting historic properties

 - Public outreach commitments for defining Virginia’s historic bridges

 - Procedures to expedite Section 106 consultation in emergency response